Prince2347X/pixabay_clone/README.md

 A flutter project showing an image gallery in a staggered view.
 (Image source - Pixabay API)

+## Features
+ - Responsive Layout - Automatically adjust number of columns based on screen width
+ - Shimmer Loading - Shows a beautiful shimmer loading animation
+ - Cached images - The network images are cached so it doesn't load the same image repeatedly
+ - Shows no. of likes and views

 ## Getting Started

 ### Prerequisites